Ugo02/Blog_Rust_Final_Project/Readme.md

 ## Running the Application

-To launch the application, simply navigate to the `frontend` directory and run the following command:
+To launch the application, navigate to the `frontend` directory and run the following command:

 ```bash
 npm start